 5. Pay for a Project Manager

-Not paying a PM is expensive.
+Because not paying a PM is way more expensive.
 There is a Dutch saying “It’s expensive to be too cheap“.
 (Goedkoop is duurkoop).
 It applies here.

-For all our Salesforce software projects we have worked on, it sure has paid off to have someone in charge of project management.
+For all our Salesforce software projects we have worked on: it has paid off to have someone in project management.
 Someone who keeps everyone focused on the project and in sync with each other.
-Even if just as part-time resources, do appoint one or more people in a Taskforce, and appoint an official Project Manager.
+Ideally this is someone who is adequately trained and experienced.
+However something is better than nothing.
+Even if just as part-time resources, appoint one or more people in a Taskforce.
+And appoint an official Project Manager.
 You will be more successful, faster.

 We trust that these 5 steps will guide you to success with your Salesforce Events and Membership software implementation.
 Be among the ‘000s of commercial and nonprofit associations, event management and membership organisations that enjoy the benefits of Salesforce-based event management software.

 Sounds all interesting?
-Why not book a talk or a demo with one of our Expert Salesforce Consultants who can help you on your way.
+Why not book a free discovery call with one of our Expert Salesforce Consultants?
+They can answer your questions, or get a demo to help you on your way.